libtracer protocol — version 1 (DRAFT)

 Two implementation strategies satisfy 3.1.1–3.1.4.
 Both are conformant.

-• Inline-NAMEs: the pre-encoded PATH TLV holds its NAME children inline as concatenated NAME TLVs in .rodata.
+• Inline-segments: the pre-encoded PATH TLV holds its segment records inline as a concatenated record run in .rodata.
 The handle is { const uint8_t *bytes; size_t len; }.
 Suited to bare-metal / Cortex-M targets.

-• Reference-NAMEs: the pre-encoded PATH TLV holds NAME children as offsets into an interned-NAME table.
+• Reference-segments: the pre-encoded PATH TLV is assembled from offsets into an interned-segment table.
 The handle is a small integer index.
-Suited to hosts where the same NAME segment recurs across many paths and table reuse pays off.
+Suited to hosts where the same segment recurs across many paths and table reuse pays off.

 Senders MAY choose either strategy.
 The wire bytes a path handle resolves to MUST be identical regardless of strategy.